pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_objects.md

 ### Manage channel members

-Sets and removes channel members in a single call.
+Set and remove channel members for a channel.

 #### Method(s)
 ```